clipConvexPolygonInPlace MethodStatic

 - For non-convex input, the output polygon may have double-back edges along plane intersections.
 This is still a valid clip in a parity sense (overlapping regions cancel).

-@returns the number of crossings.
+@returns the number of on-plane vertices and maximal vertex intervals.
 If this is larger than 2, the input polygon was non-convex.

 Returns - number

-the number of crossings.
+the number of on-plane vertices and maximal vertex intervals.
 If this is larger than 2, the input polygon was non-convex.

 Defined in